 As illustrated by the graphic below, downstream hospitalizations in the hybrid model do not change from the traditional FSED model.
 However, due to several factors including lower patient co-pays, the hybrid model experiences more total patients being treated daily and annually than traditional FSEDs.
 In short, we can expect 25% greater patient volume in the hybrid facility without a corresponding increase in revenue, due to lower charges on the urgent care side.

 RGHC can still come out ahead with the hybrid model if Intuitive can negotiate higher urgent care payments in its commercial contracts, as promised.
 But if those rates can’t be known in advance, it does introduce an element of financial risk for hospitals trying to do right by their patients.
+In this regard, the scale and experience that Intuitive brings to payer negotiations appears key to its value proposition.

 Beyond the Sales Pitch